wenliangz/try-django-19/notes.md

 - the view on the admin site could be served as mimic to create our own view
 - URL: /admin/

-# 3. Our own View for managing data data in Model: (view.py)
+# 3. Our own View for managing data in Model: (view.py)
 - this view is for the end user to use
 - URL is controled by controller (URL.py)
 - Model View Controller (MVC)